-On June 7, I attended the Halifax Unity Mosque congregational salat, or worship, at the invitation of one of the LGBT members who knew I was interested.
+On June 7, I attended the Halifax Unity Mosque congregational salat, or worship, at the invitation of one of the members.

 The Unity Mosque started in Toronto six years ago and began in Halifax when some members moved here; they've tried meeting at various frequencies and have settled on monthly.
 The sense of "mosque" here is of a congregation, not a building; one of the organizers, El-Farouk Khaki, who was born in Tanzania, is now living in Toronto and was visiting Halifax says, "I often refer to them as a 'mosque in a box'".